 Figure 11.
-Box plot showing the 20-year average survival probabilities of natural-origin (Natural) and hatchery-origin (Hatchery) spring Chinook Salmon smolt (S. Pandit, Appendix D).
-A. is the comparison of Late hatchery- and natural-origin smolt; and B. is the comparison between Early- and Late-migrating natural-origin Smolt.
+Box plot showing the 5-year average survival probabilities of natural-origin (Natural) and hatchery-origin (Hatchery) spring Chinook Salmon smolts (S. Pandit, Appendix D).
+A. is the comparison of Late hatchery- and natural-origin smolts; and B. is the comparison between Early- and Late-migrating natural-origin smolts.

-Juvenile survival rates to McNary Dam for summer-run Chinook varied by year over migration years from 2010 through 2019 (Figure 12).
+Juvenile survival rates to McNary Dam for summer-run Chinook varied by year over migration years from 2010 through 2020 (Figure 12).
 The highest average annual survival rate was in 2011 (40.15%±1.94%) and the lowest was in 2015 (0.73%±0.47%).
-For 2019, the average survival rate from the combined release locations to McNary Dam was 7.22% ± 1.35%, which was higher than 2018's overall survival rate (2.58%±0.41%).
-The relationship between the average of May and June river flow measured below Prosser Dam and the annual survival rate (release location to McNary Dam from 2009 through 2019) was strong and statistically significant (r=0.45, p=0.03) indicating that survival rate was a function of river flow in May and June.
+For 2020, the average survival rate from the combined release locations to McNary Dam was 14.7% ± 2.5%, which was a substantial improvement over 2018-2019.
+The relationship between the average of May and June river flow measured below Prosser Dam and the annual survival rate (release location to McNary Dam from 2009 through 2020) was strong and statistically significant (r2=0.54, p=0.01) indicating that survival rate was a function of river flow in May and June.
 Higher flow in these months results in higher survival of juvenile Summer Chinook outmigrants.
 We also found that the relationship of size to survival rate from Prosser to McNary dams was similar for April and May releases, but that releases in June depressed the Prosser-to-McNary survival rate over the entire range of fish sizes.
-A complete report of our study of juvenile outmigration survival of Yakima Basin Summer Chinook to Prosser and McNary dams is provided in Appendix F.
+A complete report of our study of juvenile outmigration survival of

+Yakima Basin Summer Chinook to Prosser and McNary dams is provided in Appendix F.

 Figure 12.
-Average annual survival rate (release to McNary Dam) of juvenile Summer Chinook smolts migrating from 2010 through 2019 (S. Pandit, Appendix F).
+Average annual survival rate (release to McNary Dam) of juvenile Summer Chinook smolts migrating from 2010 through 2020 (S. Pandit, Appendix F).